haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Senses blindsight 60 ft., passive Perception 10
 2 (−4)
 10 (+0)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 269

 Skills Stealth +3 Languages —

 Challenge 1/2 (100 XP)